Most Effective Products

 Anthracnose ID

-You first need to be sure that the fungus you are dealing with is Anthracnose.
-The disease can be easily identified by the irregular spots or dead areas of leaves that are tan or brown that may darken and grow larger in size.
-The look of the disease can vary slightly depending on the plant infected (fruits, vegetables, grasses, leaves etc).
+• First, you must be sure that the fungus you are dealing with is anthracnose.
+The disease can be easily identified by the irregular spots or dead areas of tan or brown leaves that may darken and grow larger in size.
+The look of the disease can vary slightly depending on the plant infected (fruits, vegetables, grasses, leaves, etc.).

-Anthracnose is commonly confused with wilt or canker disease.
-You can differentiate it from wilt because Anthracnose does not affect the entire leaf and you can tell it apart from canker because canker typically is only present on trunks and stems of vegetation.
+• Anthracnose is commonly confused with wilt or canker disease.
+It is differentiated from wilt because it does not affect the entire leaf, and it is differentiated from canker because canker typically is only present on trunks and stems of vegetation.

-Refer to the image and description above to confirm your fungus is Anthracnose.
-If you are still unsure, you can contact us for identification help as a last resort.
+Refer to the image and description above to confirm your fungus is anthracnose.
+If unsure, contact us for identification help as a last resort.

 Inspection